cloudfoundry/multiapps-cli-plugin/README.md

-`download-mta-op-logs` / `dmol` | Download logs of multi-target app operation `bg-deploy` | Deploy a multi-target app using blue-green deployment `purge-mta-config` | Purge stale configuration entries

-For more information, see the command help output available via `cf [command] --help` or `cf help [command]`.
+`download-mta-op-logs` / `dmol` | Download logs of multi-target app operation `bg-deploy` | Deploy a multi-target app using blue-green deployment `purge-mta-config` | Purge stale configuration entries For more information, see the command help output available via `cf [command] --help` or `cf help [command]`.

-## Environment Variables
-   `DEBUG=1` - Prints in standart output HTTP requests, which are from CLI client to CF deploy service backend.

-## Usage

-You need to have the MTA CF CLI Plugin installed on your machine.
 Here is an example deployment of the open-sourced com.sap.openSAP.hana5.example:
 ```
 git clone https://github.com/SAP/hana-shine-xsa.git
 build it
-cf deploy assembly/target/hello-world-java-assembly-0.1.0-SNAPSHOT.mtar
+cf deploy assembly/target/hana-shine-xsa.mtar
 ```

+# Configuration

+The plugin attempts to deduce the deploy service URL based on the CF API URL.
+In case of issues, or if you want to target a deploy service instance different from the default one, you can configure the targeted deploy service URL via the `DEPLOY_SERVICE_URL` environment variable.

+## Environment Variables
+   `DEBUG=1` - Prints in standart output HTTP requests, which are from CLI client to CF deploy service backend.

 # How to obtain support